-To execute modules in IDL with openSF it is necessary to have installed IDL software on the computer.

-openSF has been tested with the following versions of this software: version 7.1, 8.0 and 8.1.
+To execute modules in IDL with openSF it is necessary to have installed IDL software on the computer. openSF has been tested with the following versions of this software: version 7.1, 8.0 and 8.1.

-If the user has a previous version, the application may not work eventually.
+If the user has a previous version, the application may not work.
 It is recommended to have installed at least IDL 7.1, and whenever possible version 8.0 or later.

 An important requirement for the correct functioning is that IDL is installed in the default path, because if not some features of the OSFI library will not work properly.
-This problem is related with ConFM module, which uses some internal classes of IDL that must be in the default path, because otherwise the application does not find them.
-This is caused because IDL looks for these classes only in the default directory, and if it does not find them generates an error.
+This problem is related with the ConFM module, which uses some internal classes of IDL that must be in the default path in order for the application to find them.
+IDL looks in fact for these classes only in the default directory, and if it does not find them generates an error.

-For IDL 7.1 the default path is '/usr/local/itt/idl' and for IDL 8.x the default path is '/usr/local/itt/idl/idl'.
+For IDL 7.1 the default path is '/usr/local/itt/idl' and for IDL 8.x the default path is '/usr/local/itt/idl'.